-- Plaid shift jumper or - Optional Navy pants - White Peter Pan blouse with logo if worn with pants. - Navy cross over tie (for Mass Only 2nd 5th) (may be purchased from the school) - Socks or tights solid navy, black or white (Socks must be worn) - Black bicycle shorts underneath if tights are not worn - Dress Shoes or Tennis Shoes solid black or white with laces, straps or - Velcro No slip-on shoes - Uniform sweater (optional) - Tennis Shoes for P.E. if on Mass Day
+- Plaid shift jumper or - Optional Navy chino-style pants on cold weather days - White Peter Pan blouse with logo if worn with pants, skirt, or skorts. - Navy cross over tie (grades 2-5 only) (may be purchased from the school) - Socks or tights solid navy, black or white (Socks must be worn) - Navy or Black leggings may be worn under skirts/jumpers for warmth - Black bicycle shorts underneath if tights/leggings are not worn - Dress Shoes or Tennis Shoes solid black or white with laces, straps or Velcro No slip-on shoes such as ballet flats - Red or Navy sweater or vest with logo (optional) - Tennis Shoes for P.E. if on Mass Day